 The Coyote Buttes section of the Paria Canyon-Vermilion Cliffs Wilderness Area is just west of Page.
 It is a rugged, wild area punctuated by pink cliffs and strangely shaped, colourful rock formations.

-The most famous of which is the Wave.
+The most famous of which is the Wave – geological formation of undulating, swirling patterns in the sandstone rock.

-The Wave is a geological formation of undulating swirling patterns in the sandstone rock.
-Access to visitors is extremely limited, with only 64 people allowed entry daily.
+Access to visitors is extremely limited, with only 64 people allowed entry daily via two lotteries.
 So far, we’ve applied 5 times without success.

 The daily lottery can only be entered while you are within a geo-fenced area, so apply the day you arrive in Page.

 If you managed to get a permit, then congratulations.
-You must attend a safety lecture in Page (usually at 8.30 am), then drive yourself to the Wave (about 1 hour) and hike to the Wave and back (6 miles).
+You must attend a safety lecture in Page or Kanab (usually at 8.30 am), then drive yourself to the Wave (about 1 hour) and hike to the Wave and back (6 miles).

 If you did not get a permit, or when you have finished exploring the Wave, make your way to Monument Valley.

+We loved Monument Valley.
 Those great monoliths of red rock rising out of the desert landscape remind us of the films we watched in our childhood.

 If you have extra time, then hiking the Wildcat Trail is a way to get into the backcountry independently.
-It takes 2 hours and the last entrance is 2 hours before the park closes.
+It takes 2 hours, and the last entrance is 2 hours before the park closes.

 If you are not on a tour, the best sunset views are from the View Hotel.
 Watching the mighty rocks of the East and West Mitten change colour in the evening light is truly memorable.

-Entrance to Monument Valley is $8 per person per day, and there are several rules you need to be aware of, including the consumption of alcohol.
+There are several rules you need to be aware of, including the consumption of alcohol.
 All the information is in our Monument Valley guide.

-Accommodation – At Monument Valley, we stayed inside the park at The View, Monument Valley, which we highly recommend.
+• Where to stay: We stayed inside the park at The View, Monument Valley, which we highly recommend.
 The views from the rooms are amazing, but more importantly, staying in the park allows you to be there at sunrise and sunset.

 Today, spend the morning exploring more of Monument Valley before setting off for Blanding, where you will spend the night.
 On route, there are lots of great diversions with off-the-beaten-track viewpoints.

-Exploring Monument Valley is not just about breathtaking scenery, it is also an interesting insight into Navajo culture.
+Exploring Monument Valley is not just about breathtaking scenery; it is also an interesting insight into Navajo culture.

-The official name of the area is Monument Valley Navajo Tribal Park and all the staff and guides in the park are Navajo and many are happy to share their story.
+The official name of the area is Monument Valley Navajo Tribal Park, and all the staff and guides in the park are Navajo, and many are happy to share their story.

 It’s a great way to see the backcountry while learning about the Navajo.